Derrick White NBA Preview vs. the Magic

 Derrick White Insights vs. the Magic

-- This season, he's put up 10.1% of the Celtics' attempted field goals, as he's averaging 10.3 per contest.
+- This season, White has made 5.0 field goals per game, which accounts for 10.4% of his team's total makes.

-- White is averaging 5.9 three-point field goal attempts per game this season, which is 11.9% of his team's shots from beyond the arc.
+- He's put up 5.9 threes per game, or 12.1% of his team's shots from beyond the arc this season.

-- White's opponents, the Magic, have one of the slowest offensive tempos, ranking 22nd, averaging 102.9 possessions per game, while his Celtics average 101.3 per game, which ranks 26th among NBA teams.
+- White's opponents, the Magic, have one of the NBA's slowest tempos with 102.9 possessions per game, while his Celtics rank 27th in possessions per game with 101.4.

-- The Magic concede 108.9 points per contest, third-ranked in the league.
+- The Magic give up 109.7 points per game, fourth-ranked in the league.

-- On the glass, the Magic have allowed 40.3 rebounds per game, which is best in the league.
+- On the boards, the Magic are No. 1 in the league, giving up 40.1 rebounds per game.

-- The Magic are the second-ranked squad in the league, conceding 23.1 assists per contest.
+- Conceding 23.4 assists per game, the Magic are the second-ranked squad in the NBA.

-- Looking at 3-pointers, the Magic are seventh in the NBA, allowing 11.5 makes per contest.
+- Looking at 3-pointers, the Magic have allowed 11.8 makes per contest, eighth in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!